AlyAtalla/hello-react-front-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [HELLO RAILS FRONT_END] <a name="about-project"></a>
+# 📖 [hello-react-front-end ] <a name="about-project"></a>

 **[HELLO RAILS FRONT_END]** Hello React Frontend app is a test project on implementing a Rails front-end to connect to an API of a separate Rails back-end.
-Here is the repository for the back-end: https://github.com/fatima-najafi/hello-rails-back-end
+Here is the repository for the back-end: https://github.com/AlyAtalla/hello-rails-back-end

 ## 🛠 Built With <a name="built-with"></a>